 - identification of every member of your household

 - your permission to collect demographics requested by Food Banks Canada for national statistical purposes

 Client information is protected in a safe and secure manner.
 It’s the same level of security as online banking.
 When client information is shared with Food Banks Canada and the provincial association, data will be de-identified and anonymized.
 This means that we can run reports to look for trends and learn more about the community, but the reports will not identify any specific individual’s information.
-The info we collect helps when seeking funding and Food Banks Canada uses it to better understand food insecurity and to lobby for better support for all food banks.
+The information we collect helps when our organization seeks funding and when Food Banks Canada needs an understanding of food insecurity to lobby for all food banks.
 We will be collecting the following:

 Time in Canada

 - includes food items you choose for yourself

 - includes enough food for five to seven days for your household

 - includes perishables, meat, dairy, personal items, and pet food relative to our current inventory

 - You may pick up a hamper once during a calendar month.